Srekel/the-debuginator/README.md

 ### :heavy_check_mark: C99 compatible

 So it's easy to add to any project.
+In one case I use an anonymous union (I pragma away the warning), so if your compiler doesn't support that, I recommend forking and fixing.
+I just like the convenience.

 ### :heavy_check_mark: Built using maximum warning levels and warnings as errors, tested with Cppcheck

 Because that's just polite to anyone who wants to use it.

-I do occasionally use pragma to ignore silly warnings.
+I do use #pragma to ignore a silly warning (see above).

 ### :heavy_check_mark: Allocates nothing